sadeq220/docs/css/README.md

 For each CSS property applied to an element, there can only be one value.
 To prioritize `CSS selectors` over one another, use CSS Cascade Layers.
 CSS layers take precedence based on their order of introduction, regardless of where the layer definitions are placed.
+As with declarations, the last layer to be listed will win if declarations are found in multiple layers.
 ```css
 @layer base,components, utilities;
 @layer scopedModule;